thanh289/INT3105_WeatherApp/README.md

 > npm install

-> npm run dev
+> npm run dev  -> open localhost:5000 in browser

-> npm run test

-> npm run build - for production
+To demo for circuit breaker, use the checkbox